DataWraith/vindinium-starter-go/README.md

 * Multi-instance mode

-    Multiple instances of a bot can be run in parallel.
-Make sure your machine has enough CPU power to support bots running in parallel, or you may run into timeout issues.
+    You can run multiple instances of a bot in parallel.

 * Graceful shutdown